NarodGaming/Ryzen-Mobile-DSDT-Collection/README.md

 [**DSDT**](https://wiki.archlinux.org/index.php/DSDT) (Differentiated System Description Table) is a part of the ACPI specification.
 It supplies information about supported power events in a given system.
 ACPI tables are provided in firmware from the manufacturer.

-This repo is still a work in progress, meaning it will be updated periodically to add new laptop models or remove some files which are obsolete, or possibly giving issues.

 ### HOW TO

 1. Install [**Clover Bootloader**](https://drive.google.com/file/d/1RyMn8D_9jE3nce1-ebiNq6CMzyAqfPfW/view) and follow this guide as shown: https://www.youtube.com/watch?v=qhSciG2SKu4

 2. Paste the downloaded **dsdt.aml** file to `\EFI\CLOVER\ACPI\WINDOWS\`.
 If you don't see a `WINDOWS` folder, create it and paste the DSDT inside the folder.
 Make sure the file is called `dsdt.aml`! **Reboot to Clover and then into Windows to load the dsdt.aml (EVERYTIME YOU BOOT)**

-The purpose of this Github repository is to provide different edited/patched dsdts for a hassle-free experience so you can just download-paste-boot and enjoy!

 ### EDITING A DSDT ON YOUR OWN